-- The exterior of the window shall be sealed to the weather resistant barrier (WRB) or house wrap.
+- The exterior of the window shall be sealed to the weather-resistant barrier (WRB) or house wrap.
 This can be done on either the exterior or interior perimeter of the window.
-Exterior method is generally a flashing membrane (water impermeable) where the interior perimeter (backside of nailing flange) of the frame is done with a sealant.
+The exterior method is generally a flashing membrane (water impermeable) where the interior perimeter (backside of the nailing flange) of the frame is done with a sealant.
 When using the flashing membrane, tape over the jambs and head, lapping the head flashing over the jambs by 2 to 3 inches.
 The jamb tape should travel past the bottom of the sill flashing membrane by 2 to 3 inches.
 If the WRB is already installed, the area above the head of the window must be peeled back and taped up until the sealing (taping) is complete and then taped down onto the flashed window.

 - Ensure a proper drip edge is installed over the head and sill of the product where code dictates.

 - Caution must be used when installing siding against brickmould.
 There are air vents drilled into the edges of the profiles to allow air movement within the chambers.
 Should these be blocked by caulking or other materials, the warranty will be void.

 - The joints between the window or door and the masonry, decorative or siding material must incorporate an adequate gap.
 Please allow a ¼” gap per side for window and door dimensions up to 4 feet and an additional 1/16” per foot thereafter.
 This is to allow for thermal movement between the window and the building cladding.

 - Check drainage channels annually and ensure they are kept clear of any obstructions.